bbond007/MiSTer_MidiLink/README.md

       UDP      - Send MIDI to UDP Port (INI setting MIDI_SERVER / MIDI_SERVER_PORT)

+      TCP      - Works like a modem with AT commands:
+                 (ATDT, ATBAUD, ATIPADDR, +++ATH)

-      AUTO     - starts based on /tmp/ML_MUNT, /tmp/ML_UDP, /tmp/ML_FSYNTH
+      AUTO     - starts based on /tmp/ML_MUNT, /tmp/ML_UDP,
-                 used with MiSTer Menu to set mode of operation.
+                 /tmp/ML_FSYNTH, /tmp/ML_TCP used with MiSTer
+                 Menu to set mode of operation.

 The Midilink INI file: